I’ve recorded two solo fiddle albums – “Across Bridges” and “A Deep Pool” and contributed to several other albums.

-“Across Bridges” was also nominated by the Irish Times as one of the top 5 traditional music recordings of 2015.
+“Across Bridges” was nominated by the Irish Times in the top 5 trad music recordings of the year.

 - Corney is Coming / The Flowing Bowl / The Flowers of the Red Mill (Reels) 3:22

-- The Boy in the Boat / The Boy in the Gap (Reels) 3:33
+- The Boy in the Boat / The Boy in the Gap (Slow Reels) 3:33

 - The Besom / The Man from Newry (Song Tune/Hornpipe) 2:40